voken1/docs/policy/voken_shareholders_program.rst

 Voken 2.0 shareholders program
 ==============================

+If you have completed the Voken2.0 migration by following :ref:`voken2_migration`, you become a shareholder.

 As a shareholder, you can enjoy the dividend of public-sale during #6-20 season.

 More than $14,885,025.49 is about to be paid as a dividend, settled with ETH, as follow: